Symbitic/awesome-babylonjs/README.md

 engine written in TypeScript designed to be powerful, beautiful, simple and open.
 It supports cross-platform game development through WebGL, WebGPU, and the Babylon Native runtime.

+Your contributions are always welcome!
+Please read the [contribution guidelines](CONTRIBUTING.md) to get started.

 ## Contents